protectione055/gfe_driver_gtx/README.md

 #### Bw-Graph
 Currently we use the version on Anonymous GitHub at `https://anonymous.4open.science/r/BwGraph_v2-B9AC/README.md`.
 Follow the instruction in REAME to build Bw-Graph library.
-Then configure the driver with:
+After the library has been built, configure the driver with:
 ```
 mkdir build && cd build
 ../configure --enable-optimize --disable-debug --with-bwgraph=/path/to/Bw-Graph/build